mljar/mercury/README.md

 ### Worker

 The worker code is in the `mercury` directory (in the `apps/notebooks/tasks.py` and `apps/tasks/tasks.py` files).
-Please activate first the virtual environment (it is using the same virtual environment as server):
+Please activate first the virtual environment (it is using the same virtual environment as a server):

 ```
 source menv/bin/activate